ethanyu27/wordleBot/README.md

 - "-s": specifies the proportional size of the initial candidate selection list (default = 10)
 - "-f": specifies a seed word to select as the first guess
   - This is done to reduce runtime or account for a more optimally found seed word
-  - The current algorithm will find "raise" as its optimal first word.
+  - With default parameters, the algorithm will find "raise" as its first word.
 Thus, "-f raise" will decrease search latency for the first guess
 - "-t": specifies a solution word to test the wordle bot's performance automatically.
 Score will be given automatically and no other user input is needed

 ## Performance